arachne-framework/arachne-fileset/README.md

 - `remove` removes the files at specific paths from a fileset.
 - `filter` applies a predicate to each file in the fileset (using the internal tempfile instance) and returns a fileset containing only files for which the predicate returns true.
 - `filter-meta` applies a predicate to the *metadata* of each file in the fileset and returns a fileset containing only files for which the predicate returns true.
-- `empty` removes *all* the files from a fileset.
-This is different from simply creating a new fileset because it preserves the cache directory of the original (see *caching* below.)

-#### Caching

-Files may be cached to avoid unnecessary transformations or file manipulation.
-Caches can be persistent, even between processes.
-To create a fileset backed by a persistent cache, pass a directory to use as the cache (as a `java.io.File`) as an argument to `fileset` when creating a fileset.

-Then, to use the cache, use `add-cached` instead of `add`.
-Instead of taking a directory of files to add, `add-cached` takes a cache key and a cache function.
-If the key is found in the cache, the cached files are simply added to the fileset.
-If the key is *not* found, the cache function is invoked and passed a temporary directory (as a `java.io.File`.)
-The cache function is expected to populate the temporary directory; the resulting files are added to both the fileset and to the cache.

 #### Temporary files